The Life of a Begonia Petal

 13-James' seventh year, two days after the end of Easter break

 Ginny had been there with Harry at the hospital the whole time, except for the beginning when she'd fetched James.
 Various family members were coming and going, taking care of the two of them.
 Albus and Lily had only missed one day of school before Ginny insisted that they return to their classes.
 However, James was seventeen and wouldn't be budged from his father's location.
 Besides, seventeen was the adult age in the Wizarding world.
-Technically, they couldn't make him go back if he refused to even finish out the year.
+Technically, they couldn't make him go back if he refused even to finish out the year.

 "I still can't believe this bloody thing happened," he mumbled.